cockpit-project/cockpit/doc/protocol.md

  * 'Trailer'
  * 'Transfer-Encoding'
  * 'Upgrade'

+The following are not accepted on non-binary channels:

+ * 'Accept-Encoding'
+ * 'Content-Encoding'

 Additional "open" command options are needed to open a channel of this payload type: